 I have a CLUE.
 What do I do?

-“If there’s a hazard on the property and someone fell into a hole, a claim would ensue,” Newman says.
-When the property has experienced multiple burglaries, that can mean that it needs an alarm system, he notes.
+“If there’s a hazard on the property and someone fell into a hole, a claim would ensue,” says Karl Newman, president of the NW Insurance Council in Seattle.
+Insurers will want to know if that hole has been filled.
+Or if the property has experienced multiple burglaries, an alarm system might keep your premium rates lower, he notes.

 A recent claim can have positive ramifications if the damage was addressed properly, says Michael Barry, a spokesman for the trade group the Insurance Information Institute in New York.